 Our adaptation of the 1960s-era game lets you make your own rules, and you don't actually have to be newly married to play.
 All you need is the willingness to have fun and honestly answer questions about your longstanding or budding relationship.
 So let the head-scratching moments and dirty looks commence—and get ready to learn a lot about one another.

 If you're not already familiar with this grown-est of grown-up games (where have you been?), here's how it works: For the first five questions, one person from each couple leaves the room while the rest of you write down the answers.
 Once questions are answered, they'll come back to try and guess your responses.
 For the second round of five questions, simply alternate partners.
 Consider asking these questions to get you started; then, come up with more thought-provoking (and slightly uncomfortable) questions on your own.

-Where is the wildest place you have made love?
+If you've already done it, where's the wildest place you two have made love?

-If you had to take one of your in-laws on vacation, who would it be?
+If you had to take one of partner's parents or family members on vacation, who would it be?

 Ah, the in-law issue.
 This one's particularly challenging—and could cause some juicy controversy—because it forces you to acknowledge their apparently positive qualities.